syncfusion-content/blazor-docs/blazor/diagram-classic/connectors/segments.md

 documentation: ug
 ---

-> Syncfusion recommends using [Blazor Diagram Component](https://blazor.syncfusion.com/documentation/diagram/getting-started) which provides better performance than this diagram control.
+N> Syncfusion recommends using [Blazor Diagram Component](https://blazor.syncfusion.com/documentation/diagram/getting-started) which provides better performance than this diagram control.
 Blazor Diagram Component will be actively developed in the future.

 # Segments in Blazor Diagram Component